zufre/sinatra-shotgun-server-cb-000/README.md

 Listening on 127.0.0.1:9393, CTRL+C to stop
 ```

 That means your application is loaded and being served from port `9393`, the default shotgun port.
 The application will respond to requests at `http://127.0.0.1:9393` or more commonly, `localhost:9393` and reload your code on every request until the process is terminated by typing `CTRL+C`.
+Go ahead and visit `localhost:9393` in the browser.

 A port is just an endpoint on the server that is open for communication.
 It's typical for a server to regulate the open ports to make sure it can monitor requests appropriately.
 You'll notice that with rackup you visited the port `9292` but with shotgun `9393`.